canonical/vanilla-framework/templates/docs/migration-guide-to-v4.md

 If you have used the previous text colour (either by its value `#111` or by variable name `$color-dark`) in any custom styles or components, make sure to update them to use the new colour.

+## Updated dark theme

+In Vanilla 4.0 we have updated some of the dark theme colours to be more accessible.
+This change is automatic and doesn’t require any migration.

+If you are using the dark strip (`.p-strip--dark`) make sure to test them to see if they still work well with the new colours.

+### Links on dark background

+In Vanilla 4.0 we introduced a new link style for links on dark background.
+Instead of using the default link colour or existing inverted link, new class `on-dark` should be added to text links that are placed on dark background.
+The inverted link `p-link--inverted` should be used only for links on backgrounds of unknown dark colour or on top of images.

 ## Paper background

 Vanilla 4.0 introduces a new page background used on the brochure sites.
 It can be applied by adding the `is-paper` class to the body element.